netascode/ansible-dc-vxlan-example/README.md

 You will need to then configure your ansible.cfg file to point to the correct location of the collection.

-Which is going to tell you the path for all the python modules and libraries of the virtual environment that was created.
+This sets the correct path for all the Python modules and libraries in the virtual environment that was created.
 If you look in that directory you will find the collections package locations.
-Here is the base ansible.cfg, you will need to adjust the collection_path to your environment paths:
+Here is the base ansible.cfg, you will need to adjust the `collections_path` to your environment paths:

 ```bash
 [defaults]